MP for Bristol South

 Minister of State (Department of Health and Social Care)

 Karin Smyth is the Labour (Co-op) MP for Bristol South, first elected in 2015.
-She serves as Minister of State for Health and Social Care, a role she has held since July 2024, after a parliamentary career focused on health policy, scrutiny of public services and health-related committees.
+She currently serves as Minister of State for Health and Social Care.
+She has previously held shadow roles in health and public administration and sat on several parliamentary committees, including the Public Accounts Committee and the Public Administration and Constitutional Affairs Committee.

-Declares two financial interests: gifts, benefits and hospitality from UK sources; and miscellaneous.
+Two declared financial interests: gifts, benefits and hospitality from UK sources; miscellaneous.

 Generated 21 February 2026